 - "The Murder Ballad" - Jelly Roll Morton

 - Can be found in the Library of Congress archives

 - "Crow Jane" - Skip James

 - "Stack O'Lee" (also known as "Stagger Lee") - Mississippi John Hurt

-- Tom Waits' "Murder in the Red Barn" and its Spiritual Successor, "Don't Go Into That Barn."
+- Tom Waits' "Murder in the Red Barn" from Bone Machine and its Spiritual Successor, "Don't Go Into That Barn" from Real Gone.

 - And his spooky killer's eye account "Widow's Grove."

 - Twa Sisters is old.
 Its first recorded appearance is on a broadside from 1656 under the name "The Miller and the King's Daughter."
 Everyone's done a cover of it, including Tom Waits, Clannad, Jerry Garcia, Okkervil River, Andrew Bird, Regina Spektor with Levon Vincent, Yggdrassil, and, of course, Bob Dylan.
 And there's a version of it in just about every European language.
-Notably, there are two different endings depending upon the adaptation - all versions basically involve a girl drowning her sister out of jealousy and someone else being blamed and executed, but in some versions the drowned sister's bones and hair are made into a harp or fiddle, which starts singing a song that reveals her true murderer.
+Notably, there are two different endings depending upon the adaptation - all versions basically involve a girl drowning her sister out of jealousy and someone else being blamed and executed: In some versions it ends there and the murderer presumably gets away with it, but in others the drowned sister's bones and hair are made into a harp or fiddle, which starts singing a song that reveals her true murderer.